giucris/yasp/README.md

 Yet Another SPark Framework

-An easy tool for data engineering process built on top of Apache Spark
+An easy tool for data engineering process built on top of Apache Spark.